SpellholdStudios/Rolles/README.md

 ##### version 2

-- Required components for some items were changed - see this document.
+- Required components for some items were changed - read this document.
-- Restrictions on use were added for some items - see this document .
+- Restrictions on use were added for some items - read this document .
 - Enhanced Amulet of Power is changed - now it gives +2 to wisdom and intelligence, and +30 to Lore.
-- Added: Scaly Armour 'Two Dragons'; Full Plate +4; Improved Gloves of Healing; Mace of Disruption +3; Ring of Free Action +1, or +2; Improved Ring of Gaxx.
+- Added: Scaly Armour 'Two Dragons', Full Plate +4, Improved Gloves of Healing, Mace of Disruption +3, Ring of Free Action +1 and +2, Improved Ring of Gaxx.
 - Fixed: when ToB is not installed some items were not displayed in inventory.
 - Fixed minor issues.
-- Added new component, which will allow to find a Bag of Holding containing 18 items in Irenicus' Dungeon.
+- Added new component, which will allow to find a Bag of Holding containing 18 items in Irenicus Dungeon.

 ##